How to increase learner engagement: 5 steps you can take today

 5. Build engagement through visibility

-When people can clearly see how learning shows up in the working day – whether that’s colleagues sharing content or applying what they’ve learned to real situations – it stops feeling like a solitary, mandatory activity and becomes a natural part of the organisation’s rhythm.
+Learning feels more relevant when it's visible.
+When people can clearly see how learning shows up in the working day — colleagues sharing content in Spaces or applying what they've learned to real situations — it stops feeling like a solitary, mandatory activity and becomes a natural part of the organisation's rhythm.
+This is the heart of social learning.

 Where Thrive fits into learner engagement